 Football wouldn’t be half as fun without rivalries.
 It would be pretty dull if everyone got on.
 You need some hostility to spice things up.
-In this article, we will be having a look at some of the most hated rivals of Wolves FC.
+In this article, we will be having a look at some of the biggest rivals of Wolves FC.

-Considering atmosphere, fans opinion, ticket sales, social media buzz and the history between the clubs, here are the 5 most hated rivals of Wolves FC.
+Considering the atmosphere, fans’ opinion, ticket sales, social media buzz and the history between the clubs, here are the 5 biggest rivals of Wolves FC.

 5. Wolves vs Coventry City